wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

     // TODO

-This approach is recommended for commands that are conceptually related to only a single subsystem, and is very consise.
+This approach is recommended for commands that are conceptually related to only a single subsystem, and is very concise.
 However, it doesn't fare well with commands related to more than one subsystem: passing in other subsystem objects is unintuitive and can cause race conditions and circular dependencies, and thus should be avoided.
 Therefore, this approach is best suited for single-subsystem commands, and should be used only for those cases.

 Subclassing CommandBase